CityLinda/Tableau_LODs/Readme.md

 * Figure1 shows the view of Category, Sub-Category, Product Name and Sum of Sales.
 ![](Images/Figure1.JPG)
-&NewLine;When pulling in the Average Line from the Tableau Analytics Pane to the Pane Level for average line for each Category and Sub-Category, the   Average sales of Bookcases is 8835.
+  When pulling in the Average Line from the Tableau Analytics Pane to the Pane Level for average line for each Category and Sub-Category, the   Average sales of Bookcases is 8835.

  * What if one likes to view the Sub-Categories on one page without having the product name in the view?
 Figure 2 shows Average sales for      Bookcases is a much smaller amount 603.8.
 So, what happened?
 How does Tableau calculate the Averages?
 ![](Images/Figure2.JPG)